 With the aid of microscopes during the extraction, hair transplant specialists are able to preserve the follicular units in excellent condition, leaving transplants which closely resemble the appearance and growth of natural hairs.
 No stitches are required for Follicular Unit Extraction and the procedure leaves no scars or noticeable marks.

-The main benefits of Follicular Unit Extraction include:
+The main benefits of FUE are:

 - Natural-looking implants

 - No scarring or stitches